Registering a new trial?

 Key inclusion criteria

-Inclusion criteria is self-selected proficiency in the English language for parents.
-There are no exclusion criteria.
+There were no exclusion criteria.
 Students who are not proficient in the English language or who have developmental/behavioural or cognitive issues will remain in class and participate to the best of their ability.
 Only teachers, parents and students employed or enrolled in participating schools are eligible to take part.

 Minimum age